Artifacts#

 Step: lift

-File name: module.bc.zstd
+File name: root.bc.zstd

-The root function produced by the lifting phase.
-It's a single large function containing all of the executable code identified in the binary.
+It's a single large function containing all of the executable code

 isolate artifact#